Professional Degrees that Lead to High-Paying Jobs

 2. Doctor of Dental Medicine (D.D.S. or D.M.D.)

 Like medical school, dental school programs typically last four years.
-However, being a general dentist is a well-paid career: dentists earn an average of $158,120 per year.
-The number of dentist jobs is also expected to increase by 19 percent in the next ten years or so, which is much faster than the national average.
+However, being a general dentist is a well-paid career: dentists earn a median salary of $159,200 per year.

 3. Doctor of Podiatry (D.P.M., D.P., Pod.D.)